NT Aboriginal Tourism Advisory Council (ATAC)

 Ms Helen Martin - Chairperson

 Helen is the Business Director of Banubanu Wilderness Retreat on Bremer Island off the coast of Nhulunbuy.
 Ms Martin is also a member of the NT Tourism Commission Board, has sat on the Gove Community Advisory Committee and spent 17 years working in the Commonwealth Government.
+She is current Chair of the Aboriginal Tourism Advisory Council.

 Mr Paul Ah Chee Ngala